ernie165/Movie-recomm/README.md

 # Movie-recomm
 Project Description
 This project involves developing a movie recommendation system using collaborative filtering and deep learning.
 The system utilizes user ratings of movies to predict which movies a user is likely to enjoy.
-The recommendation model is implemented using TensorFlow and Keras and is wrapped in a web application using Flask for user interaction.
+The recommendation model is implemented using TensorFlow and Keras and is wrapped in a web application using streamlit for user interaction.
 The main components of the project include:

 Data Preparation: